 Child Care has three distinct roles in Colorado’s economy.
-First, the Child Care sector is the source of early care and education for over 300,000 children, preparing them for future success in school and work.
-Second, child care is an important workforce support for parents and their employers.
-Third, child care is a viable industry in its own right, over 4,000 businesses generating millions in annual revenues, creating thousands of jobs and with higher output multipliers than other economic sectors—1.86 in Colorado—it supports other industries and stimulates economic activity throughout the economy.
+First, the Child Care sector is the source of early care and education for its 335,000 children under age 5, preparing them for future success in school and work.
+Second, child care is an essential workforce support for parents and their employers.
+Third, nearly 5,000 licensed child care businesses generate millions in annual revenues, create thousands of jobs and support higher output multipliers for other economic sectors.

 Why Employers Are Interested In Early Care and Education

 - Access and affordability for early care and education affect an employee's ability to work.
 When employees are worrying about child care, productivity is impacted - employees miss work to stay home with sick children, or decide to quit work because of child care problems.